This year, taxes are due on April 15, 2021. That seems like it’s far away, but it definitely sneaks up on you quicker than you’d think!

 If you don’t meet those income requirements, you can still file your taxes affordably with guidance from tax software.
 There are really expensive options that come with a big price tag and hidden fees, and then there are affordable, transparent options like FreeTaxUSA.

-The Federal returns you file with them are always free.
+The Federal returns you file with FreeTaxUSA are always free.
 Even if you’re self-employed or own a small business.
 Even if you’re a homeowner.
-State returns are $12.95, and, if you want, you can pay an extra $6.99 to file amended returns, get audit assistance or access their live chat with front-of-the-line privileges.
-Right now you can get 10% off your entire order using promo code FREETAXUSA10.
+State returns are currently marked down to $12.95.
+Learn more here.

 Big Box Tax Preparation